 - investigate the impact of absorptive capacity on how firms innovate, undertake R&D, and export.

 It then discusses how government policy might have a more direct impact on increasing absorptive capacity and therefore productivity.
-Please download the paper and execuitve summary below.
+Please see the downloads for the paper and executive summary.